Today's Articles

 Bailey toured with other stars of the Opry, including Roy Acuff, Uncle Dave Macon, and Bill Monroe.
 During the 1930s, he was well received by the country music public, though racial segregation caused Bailey problems in hotels and restaurants.
 He sometimes posed as a baggage boy for the white performers to get a hotel room.
 In 1927, Bailey teamed with the Black Golden Echo Quartet to make his first recordings of "Pan American Express" and "Hesitation," but the Columbia recordings were never released.
 In 1928, he recorded Ice Water Blues/Davidson County Blues for Victor Records during a Nashville session that became so popular that the Victor label released it three times.
 Bailey's popularity peaked and waned within 15 years.

 During the height of his popularity, he was allowed a 25-minute performance on the three-hour Opry show.
 By 1941, he was off the Opry and beginning a 30-year career of shining shoes at his shop on Twelfth Avenue, South.
 WSM dropped Bailey because of his limited repertoire and failure to convert to new tunes and written music.
-Bailey denied this, claiming the audience and the director insisted on hearing the old tunes.
+Bailey denied this, claiming the audience and the director insisted on hearing the old songs.

 Bailey's career was remembered during the 20th-century American Civil Rights Movement of the 1960s.
 He appeared on a local syndicated blues television show, "Night Train," in 1965, he gave a concert at Vanderbilt University.
 He celebrated his 75th birthday by appearing in the new Grand Ole Opry House and playing several old tunes.